githubich/kuzi/README.md

 ### Get Kuzi Server on your device
 #### Method 1.
 Using the latest release (recommended)
-Go to the [releases page](https://github.com/ezarcel/kuzi/releases), look for the latest release that contains (RP) in the first lines of the description, download the zip file named `Kuzi_<version number>.zip` & unzip it
+Go to the [releases page](https://github.com/ezarcel/kuzi/releases/latest), download the zip file named `Kuzi_<version number>.zip` & unzip it

 #### Method 2.
 Cloning the repo (aka latest & buggiest version)
 [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you haven't already & run `git clone https://github.com/ezarcel/kuzi.git` in a terminal/command prompt window

 ### Install the dependencies
-Install all of this project's dependencies with `sudo npm i`
+Install all of this project's dependencies with `npm i`

 ### Customize the users
 There are some pre-made users, but if you want you can add yours [here](#create-users)

 ### Set the language & other settings
-Open `settings.json` & change the values you considering modifying.
+Open `settings.json` & change the values you consider.
 There are 3 available languages: English (en), Catalan (ca) & Spanish (es)

 ### Recommended step for linux users
 ***Run these commands as root*** (`sudo su`)***, not as sudo***